How to Manage Your Food Cravings

 Hunger vs. cravings

 There’s a fine line between hunger and cravings.
 Generally speaking, physical hunger is gradual and tied to the last time you ate.
-Meanwhile, cravings, or emotional hunger, can be triggered by stress, worry, fatigue, habit, or even boredom.
+While cravings, or emotional hunger, can be triggered by stress, worry, fatigue, habit, or boredom.

 Cravings, on the other hand, are your body’s way of telling you that it wants comfort or something soothing, provoking you to eat even when your body doesn’t need more fuel.
 A craving is usually directed to a specific food, taste, or texture, resulting in more radical behavior.

-What makes cravings especially difficult when it comes to weight loss is that the foods you crave can be described as “hyper-palatable,” offering a tantalizing combination of fat, sugar, salt, and carbohydrates.
-This type of food is calorie-dense, nutritionally poor, and can interfere with brain signals so that you keep craving them even when you’re full.
+What makes cravings especially difficult when it comes to weight loss is that the foods you crave can be described as “hyper-palatable,” offering an irresistible combination of fat, sugar, salt, and carbohydrates.
+These foods are calorie-dense, nutritionally poor, and can interfere with brain signals so that you keep craving them even when you’re full.

 What causes cravings?